dankharaharsh/kali-nethunter/README.md

 ---

-after download the first step was to install basic commands which was start from.
+after download the first step was to install basic Tools. the below commnds are enough for it.

 #### basic package installtion.
 ```